• Menu

 Puerto Morelos

 My home sweet home for the months I was living in Mexico.
 Puerto Morelos is a beautiful small town just south of Cancun and north of Playa Del Carman.
-Often overlooked being so close to other well-known cities but is well worth the trip.
+It is often overlooked being so close to other well-known cities, but it is well worth the trip.

-This spot is wonderfully quiet but has everything you need to enjoy the crystal-clear waters of Mexico.
-I didn’t realize how spoiled we were with our beaches until heading to more popular destinations such as Playa Del Carmen.
+This spot is wonderfully quiet but has everything you need to enjoy Mexico’s crystal-clear waters.
+I didn’t realize how spoiled our beaches were until I visited more popular destinations such as Playa Del Carmen.

-In Puerto Morelos, the only crowds you will be dealing with are the locals but it is nothing compared to the busier beaches in Mexico’s more common tourist destinations such as Cancun.
+In Puerto Morelos, the only crowds you will be dealing with are the locals but it is nothing compared to the busier beaches in Mexico’s more typical tourist destinations such as Cancun.

 If you’re looking for a party, Puerto Morelos might not be your jam.
-We used to joke that it felt a bit like a retirement town, but don’t let that deter you from visiting!
+We used to joke that it felt like a retirement town, but don’t let that deter you from visiting!
 I loved it and want to go back as soon as I can.
 It was very peaceful.
-The streets were calm at all hours of the day but there is enough tourism to bring about an amazing culinary scene.
+The streets were quiet at all hours of the day, but there was enough tourism to bring about a fantastic culinary scene.
 And if you’re itching for some nightlife, it is ridiculously easy to catch a colectivo to nearby towns of Playa or Cancun.

 Besides enjoying the city for the serenity it can offer, there are also cenotes within a short drive to enjoy as a day trip.
 Check out my very first Yucatán cenote experience.

-However, one of the best things you can do in Puerto Morelos is to simply grab a snorkel.
+However, one of the best things you can do in Puerto Morelos is to grab a snorkel.
 You can spend the morning looking for my favourite sea creature the Porcupinefish.
-Then finish the day by stopping by my favourite restaurant Pescadores for some epic grilled fish and a chilled cerveza.
+Then, finish the day by stopping by my favourite restaurant, Pescadores, for some epic grilled fish and a chilled cerveza.

 Read more here about a tour that includes snorkelling and lunch